ajaykesarwani/Thesis/README.md

     │   │   │                 predictions
     │   │   ├── m_logistic.py
     │   │   ├── m_deeplearning.py
-    │   │   └── apps.py    <- Run this file using Streamlit run apps.py to check constructivness comments in realtime.
+    │   │   └── apps.py    <- Run this file using Streamlit run apps.py to check constructivness comments in real-time.
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations across different features │       └── feature_correaltion.py
+    │   └── visualization  <- Scripts to create exploratory and results-oriented visualizations across different features │       └── feature_correaltion.py
     │
     └

-You can also test any comment weather it's constructive or non-constructive using below hosted link: https://ajay-constructiveness.streamlit.app/
+You can also test any comment, whether it's constructive or non-constructive, using the below hosted link: https://ajay-constructiveness.streamlit.app/